find your perfect postgrad program

 • If a bank only offers you a cashcard (a kind of card where money can only be withdrawn through that bank’s cash machine), then ensure they have a branch near to you.

-• You will need your passport, proof of a place on an educational course, and proof of UK address to apply for a UK bank account.
-Make sure you have all the necessary documents before setting up a bank appointment because without these three times you will not get very far.
+• You will need your passport, proof of your student visa or immigration status (such as your Biometric Residence Permit or visa share code), a letter confirming your place on a course from your university, and proof of UK address (like a tenancy agreement or university confirmation letter) to apply for a UK bank account.
+Make sure you have all the necessary documents before setting up a bank appointment because without these items you will not get very far.

 • Always consider what rates you are getting from a bank, and what kind of services are offered.